Thinocoridae – Seedsnipe

 Least Seedsnipe Thinocorus rumicivorus ©James Lowen Website

-Thinocoridae or seedsnipes are a small family of small gregarious waders which have adapted to a herbivorous diet.
+Thinocoridae are a small family of small gregarious waders, which have adapted to a herbivorous diet.
 The family is divided into two genera, Attagis and Thinocorus, each containing two species.
 The family has a South American distribution, in the Andean and Patagonian regions.
-Their relationships with other families within the order Charadriiformes are uncertain, it has been suggested that the plains wanderer of Australia, the jacanas and the painted snipes are their closest relatives.
-The plains wanderer in particular has a similar feeding ecology, although differs markedly in breeding biology.
+Their relationships with other families within the order Charadriiformes is not entirely clear.
+It has been suggested that the Plains Wanderer of Australia, the jacanas and the painted snipes are their closest relatives.
+The Plains Wanderer in particular has a similar feeding ecology, although differs markedly in breeding biology.
 The family’s common name is misleading, as they do not resemble true snipe, having short bills on small heads, and seeds do not form a major part of their diet.

 Species List

-According to the IOC there are just 4 species in this family, which are:
+According to the newly (2025) combined AviList, there are just 4 species, in two genera, in this family, which are:

 Rufous-bellied Seedsnipe Attagis gayi